hazardsg/atd-mkdocs-labguides/docs/eos_configuration/l3ls.md

 6. Other BGP features to play with if you have time:

-    a.
-Route Redistribution: For fun, do a
+    1. Route Redistribution: For fun, do a
         `watch 1 diff show ip route | begin Gateway` on **s1-leaf1** &
         **s1-leaf2** and let those run while you execute the command `redistribute connected` below on **s1-leaf3**.
 You will see new